Sylinko/Everywhere.Docs/en-US/chat-plugins/visual-tree.md

 ### Manipulating UI Elements

-The decision to execute UI manipulation actions is up to the large model.
-Typically, models may be reluctant to perform such actions, and the results can sometimes be unsatisfactory.
+The decision to execute UI manipulation actions is up to the large model. <mark>Typically, models may be reluctant to perform such actions</mark>, and the results can sometimes be unsatisfactory.

 ### Software Compatibility

-Since the visual tree is obtained via UI automation, content cannot be retrieved from software that does not support accessibility features (such as WeChat).
+Since the visual tree is obtained via UI automation, <mark>content cannot be retrieved from software that does not support accessibility features (such as WeChat)</mark>.
 Additionally, applications like games are not supported.

 ### Real-time